 Any overpayment will be applied against any exigible tax liability imposed by the Code.
-If married, and one of the spouses owes taxes, the overpayment may be applied to the spouse's debt.
+If married, and one of the spouses owes taxes, the overpayment may be applied to any exigible debt.

 RETENTION OF REFUND FOR THE CONCEPT OF CHILD SUPPORT